forntoh/LcdMenu/docs/source/overview/widgets/widget-bool.rst

 The WidgetBool widget can be toggled using the following controls:
 - Press LEFT/RIGHT to toggle between true and false states
-- Press ENTER to confirm the current value and exit or move to the next widget
+- Press ENTER to confirm the current value and:
+  - Move to the next widget if available
+  - Exit focus mode if no next widget exists